Besso2003/DBMS-Using-Bash/README.md

 5) Select From Table – Display records (all or filtered by conditions).

-6) Delete From Table – Remove records (by primary key or condition).
+6) Delete From Table – Remove records (by primary key or condition or delete all).

 7) Update Table – Modify existing records with datatype validation.